 Pancreatic NETs may cause the pancreas to make too much of these hormones.
-This can cause different symptoms, depending on which hormone is affected.
-Tumours that do not affect hormone levels are called non-functioning tumours.
+Symptoms will depend on which hormone is affected.
+Some tumours do not affect hormone levels.
+These are called non-functioning tumours.

 The most common types of pancreatic NET in people with MEN1 are gastrinomas, insulinomas and non-functioning tumours.